 “We use Bloomfire to push out content that enables our customers to sell more or drive more usage of their product,” Shumeyko said.
 “We arm them with the knowledge they need to improvise; it’s the virtual water cooler.”

-He says that the tool allows them to push nuggets of information out that service people who are having conversations can use to have intelligent interaction.
+He says that the tool allows them to push nuggets of information out that their client’s service people who are having conversations can use to enrich their interactions.
 For his customer, it’s a way for marketing to communicate in real time with sales and service teams, giving them the tools they need to make more money or retain more customers.

 Shumeyko’s advice to others looking to build a content hub is to: